Architecture Photographer Dublin

 Beyond the geometry, there’s light.
 Architectural light is particular — the way a facade reads at different times of day, how an interior shifts from morning to afternoon, the moment when ambient and artificial are briefly in balance and the space looks exactly as it was intended to look.
 A decent amount of patience is involved.
 Sometimes a fair amount of waiting around on a roof.

 Which brings me to the practical side of things.
-I’ve a SafePass, I’ve the boots and the lid.
+I’ve a SafePass, boots and a lid.
 I’m comfortable on site at any stage of a build — from shell and core through to snagging and handover.
-I’ve shot construction progress, site records, competition entries, planning submissions, award submissions, and finished buildings for practice portfolios and publications.
-I know how a site works and how to not be in the way of people who are trying to get things done.

 Dublin-based, available further afield.
-Happy to discuss a project, a portfolio refresh, or an ongoing arrangement.
+Happy to discuss a project, a portfolio refresh, project mapping, or cantilvered roofing.

 Build